inhabitedtype/angstrom/README.md

 parsers cannot iterate over sections of input in a tight loop, which adversely affects performance.

-Below is a table that compares the features of Angstrom agains the those of other parser-combinator libraries.
+Below is a table that compares the features of Angstrom against the those of other parser-combinator libraries.

 [parsec]: https://hackage.haskell.org/package/parsec